molpopgen/fwdpy11/doc/pages/advancedtopics.md

 ```

 Two complete examples come from the test suite.
 The first example reimplements
-{class}`fwdpy11.GSS` in Python.
+{class}`fwdpy11.GaussianStabilizingSelection` in Python for a single trait.
 The second example implements a model
 where the optimum changes to a new value each generation.
 (Note that
 the second model requires that {func}`numpy.random.seed` be called elsewhere
 so that results are reproducible.)